WorksOnArm/mininodes-arm-edge/README.md

 ```
 ### Personal information
-- name:
+- Name:
-- email:
+- Email:

 ### Project information
-- name of project:
+- Name of project:
-- description:
+- Description:
-- website (if applicable):
+- Website (if applicable):
-- other links/resources:
+- Other links/resources:

 ### Request information
-- what device(s):
+- What device type(s):
-- quanitity(ies):
+- Quanitity(ies):
 ```

 Your request will be reviewed by a team member, and hardware will be provisioned accordingly.